davidjb/esoterica/presentation/slides.md

 # TrumpScript

-Language based upon speeches, political propaganda and more centred on Donald Trump.
+Based upon speeches, political content & more from Donald Trump.

 ---